muratk3n/thirdwave/en/tweets/2020/week9a.md

 ---

 Ideally I'd support all kinds of shit.
-But Israel made OSS all but impossible by turning the West Bank into swiss cheese by allowing settlers.
+But Israel made TSS all but impossible by turning the West Bank into swiss cheese by allowing settlers.
 They won the war took that land fine.
 But then they were indecisive abt what to do with it, Israeli citizens started slowly to